How To Safely Get In And Out Of A Cold Plunge

 Listen to your body throughout the entire cold plunge process.
 If you start to feel any extreme discomfort or experience abnormal symptoms, it is important to respond accordingly.
 Exit the cold plunge if necessary, and if symptoms persist, seek medical attention.

-See also Do's & Don'ts: Cold Plunging For Increased Willpower
+See also Do's & Don'ts: The Best Ways To Recover After A Cold Plunge

 Mentally preparing yourself for the cold plunge can enhance your overall experience.
 Focus on positive thoughts and visualize the benefits you will gain from the activity.
 Remind yourself that you are in control and capable of handling the cold water.
 A positive mindset can make a significant difference in your enjoyment and success during the cold plunge.